microsoft/aroworkshop/_entries/03-02 deployment.md

 shifty-route   shifty-route-shifty.apps.abcd1234.eastus.azmosa.io             shifty-frontend-svc   <all>                   None
 ```

-Copy `shifty-route-shifty.apps.abcd1234.eastus.azmosa.io` above and paste it into you browser and press enter.
+Copy `shifty-route-shifty.apps.abcd1234.eastus.azmosa.io` above and paste it into your browser and press enter.
 You should see the homepage of the application deployed.

 ![Home Page](/media/managedlab/10-shifty-homepage.png)